open-ephys/next-gen-system/specification.md

 Conversely, switching out the host PC interface should not require changes to the device specific code.

 ### Drivers

-Drivers for the hardware-software interconnect are opaquely wrapped into the open instruments API on one end, and the wishbone bus specification of the host-pc interface IP core on the other.
+Drivers for the hardware-software interconnect are opaquely wrapped into the open instruments API on one end, and the wishbone bus specification of the host- pc interface IP core on the other.
 This means that developers can either develop for daughter devices without having to spend time on the interconnect specifics, or swap interconnects without requiring re-enginering of other system components.

 Examples of interconnect drivers are: